alecstein/ergsim/README.md

 ##### Dec.
 30-31

-* Successfully (I think) added gravity to the simulation
+* Successfully (I think) added gravity to the particles in the simulation
-* Worked out some of the theory
+* Worked out some of the theory.
+Double factorials got me like !!
 * Updated the code to be a little cleaner -- removed file writing for now to make it easy for @josh to check for bugs